-Some believe that having high standards and working towards excellence is the same as perfection, but it is not!
-You can have high standards with a committed focus on excellence and not be a perfectionist.
+Did you know that having high standards and working towards excellence differs from perfection?
+You can have high standards with a single-minded focus on excellence and not be a perfectionist.

 “Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgement, and shame.” - Brené Brown